lkachury/stock-analysis/README.md

 Using the code provided, the code was refactored to loop through the data one time and collect all of the information with the following steps:

 #### Step 1a:
-Create a tickerIndex variable and set it equal to zero before iterating over all the rows.
+> Create a tickerIndex variable and set it equal to zero before iterating over all the rows.
 You will use this tickerIndex to access the correct index across the four different arrays you’ll be using: the tickers array and the three output arrays you’ll create in Step 1b.

     '1a) Create a ticker Index
     'The tickerIndex is set to equal to zero before looping over the rows tickerIndex = 0

 #### Step 1b:
-Create three output arrays:  tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
+> Create three output arrays: tickerVolumes, tickerStartingPrices, and tickerEndingPrices.
 The tickerVolumes array should be a Long data type.
 The tickerStartingPrices and tickerEndingPrices arrays should be a Single data type.

     '1b) Create three output arrays
     'Arrays are created for tickers and all three output arrays